farisachugthai/ipython/docs/source/reference.rst

 them separately, for example with different options for data presentation.
 If you close and open the same instance multiple times, its prompt counters simply continue from each execution to the next.

-.. whoa. that file hasn't existed in a while.

 Please look at the docstrings in the :mod:`~IPython.terminal.embed` module for more details on the use of this system.